Chapter 1 part 6

 "Skree skree!"

-The Skreeks screeched from their hiding spots, their guttural cries echoing across the comms.
-They weren’t coming out yet, but I could feel their anger building.
+They shrieked from hiding, their cries cutting through the comms.
+Not moving yet, but I could feel their anger rise.

 "You want it that bad?
-Here, have a taste!"
+Come on out!"

 "Skreeeee!"